eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/manage-our-microservices.md

 [REST API microservice source code on Github](https://github.com/ioFog/example-microservices/tree/master/json-rest-api-cors-enabled)

 *Freeboard* is the last microservice that provides an HTML dashboard to view the real-time results coming from a rest API data source.
-In the case of our tutorial, the source of the data is our RESP API microservice.
+In the case of our tutorial, the source of the data is our REST API microservice.

 ## Routes

-The Sensors and REST API microservices are generic; they are not hardcoded to talk with each other, instead the relationship dictating the flow of data was configured with the Controller.
-This is in the spirit of the microservice architecture, separating concerns into pieces so that you can combine and interchange them.
+The Sensors and REST API microservices are generic.
+They are not hardcoded to talk with each other, instead, the relationship dictating the flow of data was configured with the Controller.
+This is in the spirit of the microservice architecture, separating concerns into pieces so that we can combine and interchange them.

 To connect microservices together, the Controller has the concept of routes.

 Routes can be listed from the `microservice list` or `microservice info` commands.
 We can see that a route has already been set up for us: the Sensors microservice has its destination (output) directed to the REST API microservice.

 We can add or remove them with `microservice route-create --route` and `microservice route-remove --route` respectively, while passing in the source and destination microservice UUIDs separated by a colon.
-These UUIDs are returned when you start a microservice, but can also be obtained later from the result of `microservice list`.
+These UUIDs are returned when we start a microservice, but can also be obtained later from the result of `microservice list`.

 ```bash
 docker exec -ti iofog-controller \
     iofog-controller microservice route-create --route <source_uuid>:<dest_uuid>
 ```

-The unique UUID for each microservice varies, so yours will be different.
+The unique UUID for each microservice varies, so ours will be different.
 This is a sample output from `microservices list`, with a route to another microservice.

 ```json
  "microservices": [